simonava5/Final-Project-for-Programming-and-Scripting/README.md

 ### What is Iris Flower Data Set?

 The Iris flower data set is a specific set of information compiled by Ronald Fisher, a biologist, in the 1930s.
-It describes particular biological characteristics of various types of Iris flowers, specifically, the length and width of both pedals and the sepals, which are part of the flower’s reproductive system.
+It describes particular biological characteristics of various types of Iris flowers, specifically, the length and width of both petals and the sepals, which are part of the flower’s reproductive system.
 [1] [Techopedia](https://www.techopedia.com/definition/32880/iris-flower-data-set)

 ### About Ronald Fisher